Wodan58/G3-JOY-1/README.md

 ----------

 The source code currently meets the requirements of the application.
-The code itself is not a showcase of beautiful programming in Joy.
+The code itself is not a showcase of beautiful programming in Joy and after some cosmetic changes it is even more uglyfied than it was.
-There is room for improvement.
-This will be looked at when new requirements make it necessary to modify the code.
+This will be dealt with when there are new requirements.

 Running
 -------

-./g3 or: joy -kw menuin.joy
+joy -k menuin.joy

 Dependencies
 ------------

-Joy or: joy1
+Joy or joy1

 User manual
 -----------